-The characteristics promoted by the fund are governance, environment, social and societal criteria.
+The characteristics promoted by the Sub-Fund are governance, environment, social and societal criteria.

-The management of the fund relies on the proprietary analysis tool on environment, social and governance: ABA (Above and Beyond Analysis).
+The management of the Sub-Fund relies on the proprietary analysis tool on environment, social and governance: ABA (Above and Beyond Analysis).

 As part of the promotion of such characteristics, the Sub-Fund will in particular consider the following ESG matters: